 They will often nibble on pieces of their litter.
 Some rabbits end up eating quite a lot of it.
 This can cause the litter to clump up in the fluids of a rabbit’s stomach, resulting in a blockage in a rabbit’s digestive tract.

 However, there are other types of litter marketed for cats that are safe to use around rabbits.
-In fact, my preferred litter brand (Yesterday’s News) is a kitty litter.
-This one is made of recycled newspaper, which is safe for rabbits to eat.
+Cat litter made from paper without added fragranced are safe for rabbits, even if they eat some of the litter.

 Instead of looking for the products that are specifically marketed toward rabbits, it’s best to look for the materials that the litter is made out of.
 That’s what will help you pick out the best products for your rabbit.